Blog>Trade>Starting a Business>How to start a window cleaning business

 • Starting a window cleaning company isn’t too complicated and start-up costs will be anything from £100 upwards

-• You can make a good profit by building your own window cleaning business as long as you offer a high-quality service and meet the needs of your customers
+• You can make a good profit by building your own window cleaning business.
+You’ll need to offer a high-quality service and meet the needs of your customers

 • Joining Checkatrade is a brilliant way to attract customers, save on business essentials and give your company credibility